lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

-I find the enum notation more compact than structs.
+I like the enum notation, because it's more compact than a struct.
 They preserve the comparable property that I previously wanted from the structs.
 I really like the that the enum *namespaces* the cases.
-When you use this kind of complex  solution to drive tableViews, there can be a lot of structs around with really long names.
-You need to have long names just to keep them unique and make it obvious to which ViewController stack they belong to.
+When you implement this kind of solution to drive a TableView, you end up with a lot of structs that have really long names.
+You need to have long names keep them unique and to make it obvious which VIPER stack they belong to.

-You may be wondering where the `cellId` and `height` information has gone.
+You may be wondering where the `cellId` and `height` information have gone.
 Since each is a constant related to a given case, they have been implemented as a read only variables of the `TransactionListRow`.

-Normally you would see them implemented within the enum.
+Normally you would see the variables implemented within the enum.
 Here they have been moved to a private extension in the Adapter file, because the adapter is the only class that needs the information.
 The move also allows the `CellId` cases to continue to be private.

 Notice that, here, `cellId` returns a `String`.
 In the previous version, it returned a `CellId`.
 The implementation of `cellId` is now completely private.
 It returns a closure which selects a `CellId` which is then converted to a string.